patx/micropie/README.md

 ## **Introduction**

-**MicroPie** is a fast, lightweight, modern Python web framework that supports asynchronous web applications with built-in HTTP and WebSocket handling.
-Designed with **flexibility** and **simplicity** in mind, MicroPie enables you to handle high-concurrency applications with ease, supporting both traditional HTTP requests and real-time bidirectional communication via WebSockets.
+**MicroPie** is a fast, lightweight, modern Python web framework that supports asynchronous web applications.
+Designed with **flexibility** and **simplicity** in mind, MicroPie enables you to handle high-concurrency applications with ease while allowing natural integration with external tools like Socket.IO for real-time communication.

 ### **Key Features**
-- 🔄 **Routing:** Automatic mapping of URLs to functions with support for dynamic and query parameters for HTTP and WebSocket endpoints.
+- 🔄 **Routing:** Automatic mapping of URLs to functions with support for dynamic and query parameters.
-- 🔒 **Sessions:** Simple, pluggable session management using cookies.
+- 🔒 **Sessions:** Simple, plugable, session management using cookies.
 - 🎨 **Templates:** Jinja2, if installed, for rendering dynamic HTML pages.
 - ⚙️ **Middleware:** Support for custom request middleware enabling functions like rate limiting, authentication, logging, and more.
-- ✨ **ASGI-Powered:** Built with asynchronous support for modern web servers like Uvicorn and Daphne, enabling high concurrency for both HTTP and WebSockets.
+- ✨ **ASGI-Powered:** Built w/ asynchronous support for modern web servers like Uvicorn and Daphne, enabling high concurrency.
-- 🌐 **WebSocket Support:** Native WebSocket handling for real-time applications, with easy-to-use `WebSocket` class and `ws_` prefixed handlers.
 - 🛠️ **Lightweight Design:** Only optional dependencies for flexibility and faster development/deployment.
 - ⚡ **Blazing Fast:** Check out how MicroPie compares to other popular ASGI frameworks below!